Politics of Harry Potter: Accusations of conservative and sexist themes

 The critic Anthony Holden wrote in The Observer on his experience of judging Harry Potter and the Prisoner of Azkaban for the 1999 Whitbread Awards.
 His overall view of the series was negative—"the Potter saga was essentially patronising, very conservative, highly derivative, dispiritingly nostalgic for a bygone Britain."
 A review in The Guardian echoed this interpretation and stated that "despite all of the books' gestures to multiculturalism and gender equality, Harry Potter is a conservative; a paternalistic, One-Nation Tory, perhaps, but a Tory nonetheless."
-Salon.com critic Christine Schoefer has also criticised the books as sexist, claiming that the series presents a patriarchal world filled with stereotypes and adherence to "the conventional assumption that men do and should run the world".

 When an interviewer suggested her books portrayed a conservative world, Rowling replied, "So I'm told repeatedly.
 The two groups of people who are constantly thanking me are Wiccans and boarding schools.
 And really, don't thank me.
 I'm not with either of them.
 New ageism leaves me completely cold, and [my daughter] would never go to boarding school.
 I went to a comprehensive."

-Rowling says she gets frustrated with the "conservative world thing".
-She made Hogwarts a boarding school so that action could happen in the middle of the night and to create a sense of community among the characters.
+Rowling says she gets frustrated with the "conservative world thing", and that she made Hogwarts a boarding school so that action could happen in the middle of the night and to create a sense of community among the characters.
 Harry also reflects the modern world, she argues, in that he is mixed race — his father being pure-blood, his mother being Muggle-born.
 She also says her feminist conscience is saved by Hermione, "who's the brightest character" and is a "very strong female character".

 Neoliberal and capitalist values

-In an article published in prominent French newspaper Le Monde, literary scholar Ilias Yocaris argued that Harry Potter "probably unintentionally ... appears as a summary of the social and educational aims of neoliberal capitalism."
+Literary scholar Ilias Yocaris argued that Harry Potter "probably unintentionally ... appears as a summary of the social and educational aims of neoliberal capitalism."
 According to Yocaris' analysis, all life at Hogwarts is dominated by a culture of competition: "competition among students to be prefect; competition among Hogwarts houses to gain points; competition among sorcery schools to win the Triwizard tournament; and, ultimately, the bloody competition between the forces of Good and Evil."
 The free market plays a prominent and positive role, while the state (the Ministry of Magic) is presented as inefficient and bureaucratic.
 In this "pitiless jungle", education only aims to "give students an immediately exploitable practical knowledge that can help them in their battle to survive," while artistic subjects and social sciences are useless or absent.
 Yocaris concludes that "like Orwellian totalitarianism, this capitalism tries to fashion not only the real world, but also the imagination of consumer-citizens," producing literature that suggests that no alternative is possible.
-In an article published in Journal of Contemporary Religion, Michael Ostling also argued that the series depicts a modern capitalist and consumerist society, where the role of gadgetry is played by magic.
-The article by Yocaris provoked the response by Isabelle Smadja cited previously.
+Michael Ostling also argued that the series depicts a modern capitalist and consumerist society, where the role of gadgetry is played by magic.